-&lt;sup>43 Section 6 of the Electricity Act 1989 (as amended)

-- 5.7.
-Most suppliers collate their energy supply volumes on a monthly basis and a similar approach has been adopted for Renewables Obligation reporting, with the same settlement run type being used for complete months. - 5.8.
-For all distribution connected non-half hourly customers, the Elexon dataflow D0030 Non Half Hourly DUoS Report (summation of Daily Profiled SPM Total Annualised Advance and Daily Profiled SPM Total EAC in Group TOT) should be used for reporting supply data.
-Alternatively, D0296 Supplier BM Unit Report (summation of Daily Aggregated BM Unit Energy in Group TL1 for Consumption Component Classes 17-19 in Group CCC, i.e. Active Import for Measurement Quantity id AI for Data Aggregation Type N) could be used.
-These flows contain the volumes which have been delivered to customers, and therefore no adjustments to line losses need to be made in respect to reporting supply for the Renewables Obligation. - 5.9.
-For all distribution connected half hourly customers, the Elexon dataflow D0296 Supplier BM Unit Report (summation of Daily Aggregated BM Unit Energy in Group TL1 for Consumption Component Classes 1, 2, 9, 10, 23, 28, 42, 45, 54 and 57 in Group CCC, ie Active Import for Measurement Quantity id AI for Data Aggregation Type H) should be used for reporting supply data.
-Alternatively, other data flows containing equivalent information (for example, D0040 and D0298 Aggregated Half Hour Data File or D0036/D0275 Validated Half Hourly Advances, although these latter two contain data at MPAN level rather than summarised to Consumption Component Class) could be used.
-These flows contain the volumes which have been delivered to customers, and therefore no line loss factors need to be applied in respect of this supply data. - 5.10.
+D0298 Aggregated Half Hour Data File or D0036/D0275 Validated Half Hourly Advances, although these latter two contain data at MPAN level rather than summarised to Consumption Component Class) could be used.
+These flows contain the volumes which have been delivered to customers, and therefore no line loss factors need to be applied in respect of this supply data.

+A5.10.
 For all embedded directly connected supply, the Elexon dataflow CDCA-i012 (also known as C0121) "Report Raw Meter Data" should be used for reporting supply data.
-Only embedded connected import should be included (i.e. all Main Active Import channels should be used) for BM Unit IDs prefixed with 'E' for those embedded units meeting the definition of supply in paragraph 5.2 above. - 5.11.
+Only embedded connected import should be included (ie all Main Active Import channels should be used) for BM Unit IDs prefixed with 'E' for those embedded units meeting the definition of supply in paragraph 5.2 above.

+A5.11.
 For all transmission connected customers, the Elexon dataflow SAA-i014 (also known as S0141) "Settlement Reports" should be used for reporting supply data.
+Only transmission connected import should be included (ie BM Unit Metered Volume (QM) for negative (off taking) for BM Unit IDs prefixed with 'T' and selected BM Unit IDs prefixed with 'M').

+A5.12.
+We recommend that all submissions of EII excluded electricity should be based on EMRS data.

-Only transmission connected import should be included (i.e. BM Unit Metered Volume (QM) for negative (off taking) for BM Unit IDs prefixed with 'T' and selected BM Unit IDs prefixed with 'M'). - 5.12.
-For all suppliers who supply electricity to a certified EII, the Elexon dataflow D0354 EMR Reporting Notification should be sent from the supplier to the Half Hourly Data Aggregator.
-If the EMR Reporting Notification is valid (D0355), confirmation will then be sent by the supplier to EMRS. - 5.13.
+A5.13.
+For all suppliers who supply electricity to a certified EII with meters registered in the Supplier Meter Registration Service (SMRS), typically used for distribution-connected sites, the Elexon dataflow D0354 EMR Reporting Notification should be sent from the supplier to the Half Hourly Data Aggregator (HHDA).
+If the EMR Reporting Notification is valid, the HHDA will confirm to the supplier that it will submit metered data to EMRS via the D0355 dataflow.
+The supplier should then send the D0355 information in an email to contact@emrsettlement.co.uk.

+A5.14.
+Suppliers who supply electricity to a certified EII with meters registered in the Central Meter Registration Service (CMRS), typically used for transmission-connected sites, do not need to notify EMRS that they have a customer with an EII certificate.
+However, they may be contacted by EMRS to discuss the metering set-up.

+A5.15.
 The first view of supply data is due to Ofgem on 1 June and an updated final view is due 1 July and this is the view on which the final obligation will be settled.
-The timetable set out below should be used for extracting data on a month-by-month basis for reporting under the Renewables Obligation, along with the associated settlement runs which should be used.
+The timetable set out

-$^{44}$ If using D0040 and D0298 dataflows then all D0040 and D0298 dataflows received should be used.
+$^{45}$ If using D0040 and D0298 dataflows then all D0040 and D0298 dataflows received should be used.

-&lt;sup>45 M\ACTLLU\C, M\CAS-BEU01, M\CAS-CLU01, M\CAS-CON01, M\CAS-GAR01, M\CAS-KIL01, M\CAS-MOR01, M\GRTO, M\SLOY-1, M\SLOY-4, M\TEMP.
+&lt;sup>46 M\ACTLLU\C, M\CAS-BEU01, M\CAS-CLU01, M\CAS-CON01, M\CAS-GAR01, M\CAS-KIL01, M\CAS-MOR01, M\GRTO, M\SLOY-1, M\SLOY-4, M\TEMP.